couchbaselabs/react-native-couchbase-lite/README.md

     });
 ```

-CouchbaseLite iOS has a custom NSURLProtocol that is accessible ever after moving to the background.
-Otherwise you need to restart the listener eachtime you return from the background.
+CouchbaseLite iOS has a custom NSURLProtocol that is accessible even after moving the app to the background.
+It's also more secure as this internal URL is only accessible inside the application's process.
 ```js
 ReactCBLite.initWithAuth('admin', 'pass', (url) => {
       console.log("couchbase lite started at", url);